 Open 8am – 5pm (weekdays), 8.30am – 5pm (Saturdays)

 Champon noodle is thick noodles with some ingredients such as vegetables, seafood and fish cake called kamaboko.
 It is widely available all over Japan today since the champon chain restaurants are spread throughout Japan.
 But if you are in Nagasaki, try the authentic one at the home of champion!

 Open 11.30am – 3pm, 5pm – 9pm

 Tonkotsu ramen/ Fukuoka

-Tonkotsu ramen, creamy rich soup made of pork bones is now one of the most popular ramen in Japan but it is originally from Fukuoka.
-If you visit Fukuoka, tonkotsu ramen aka Hakata ramen is must-try!
+Tonkotsu ramen, a creamy rich soup made of pork bones, is now one of the most popular ramen in Japan but it is originally from Fukuoka.
+If you visit Fukuoka, tonkotsu ramen as known as Hakata ramen is a must-try!

 Where to eat: Ikkousha

 Open 11am – 12pm (Monday-Saturday), 11am – 9pm (Sunday)